fredcheng02/fredcheng02.github.io/README.md

 # Education

-Double Majoring in Mathematics and Statistics at UC Berkeley (*2022.8 – present*)
+Mathematics and Statistics at UC Berkeley (August 2022 – May 2024)

-Majored in Mathematics at UC Davis (*2020.9 – 2022.6*)
+Mathematics at UC Davis (September 2020 – June 2022)

 # Awards and Scholarships